 Soon, our users hinted that they were looking for a solution to cover commercial real estate deals.
 We got a market specialist on board and launched a dedicated platform to cover the asset class.
 In just over six months, the new platform attracted institutional quality transactions worth over $7 billion and continues to grow at a stellar pace.

 - What are the major challenges in your line of business?

 The investment banking industry and its resistance to change have been our biggest challenge.
 We set out to disrupt the investment banking industry that has remained unchanged for over 200 years and there was a visible reluctance to adopt new technology.

 - Do you have a mentor who guides/advices you on matters of the business?

 In terms of mentorship- it’s not been one person alone.
-We have a set of very experienced advisors, and a formal board of directors that consists of some of the most experienced and accomplished minds in the banking industry.
-They have constantly counselled us through the various challenges that we have faced in our short but very fruitful journey.
+We have a set of very experienced advisors and a formal board of directors that consists of some of the most experienced and accomplished minds in the banking industry.
+They have constantly counseled us through the various challenges that we have faced in our short but very fruitful journey.

 - Have you benefitted from the use of any specific technology for your regular operations?

 As a Fintech company, we solve problems using technology where possible.
 We use open source technologies and customize them to our needs in a manner that serves our product best.
 Similarly, we use cloud infrastructure and a number of cloud-based solutions such as Google Apps, Asana, Quickbooks and Zoho for internal operations purposes.

 - What, according to you, are the top 3 skills needed to be a successful entrepreneur?

 I believe the most important skills that any successful entrepreneur needs are passion, tenacity, and creativity.
 Visit the website: https://www.bankerbay.com/ Follow them on Twitter: https://twitter.com/BankerBay